userstyles-world/userstyles.world/docs/faq.md

 correct if Stylus' install/reinstall page shows up when you visit it.

 Last but certainly not least, make sure that you increase `@version` field in the UserStyle metadata header.
-New userstyle will be mirrored if the new version doesn't match the one in the database.
+Userstyle will be mirrored if the new version doesn't match the one stored in our database.

 ### Why is there no support for traditional userstyles?